-Given an incorrect claim $\overline{c}$ that misrepresents a publication $S = [S_0, S_1, ..., S_n]$, the model must rank all passages $S_i \in S$ such that the top-ranked passage communicates the information ($p_0$) based on which the false claim $\overline{c}$ was made (denoted as $S_j^0$).
-This task is similar to finding supporting evidence passages in automated fact-checking \citep{thorne-etal-2018-fever}, but it differs in that the evidence passage is in a ``corrupted'' support relationship with the claim, meaning it only supports the claim when a fallacy is involved.
-Finding the passage $S_j^0$, which explains the basis of the claim, is crucial as it reveals the (broken) rationale behind the claim.
+Given an incorrect claim $\overline{c}$ that misrepresents a publication $S = [S_0, S_1, ..., S_n]$, the model must rank all passages $S_i \in S$ such that the top-ranked passage communicates the accurate premise ($p_0$) based on which the claim $\overline{c}$ was made (denoted as $S_j^0$).
+This task is similar to finding supporting evidence in automated fact-checking \citep{thorne-etal-2018-fever}, but differs as the evidence passage is in a ``corrupted'' support relationship with the claim, meaning it only supports the claim when a fallacy is involved.
+The passage $S_j^0$ explains the basis of the claim and reveals the (broken) rationale behind the claim.
 We report P@$1$ and MRR over the subset of annotated passages with comprehensive annotations (\emph{closed}) and over all passages (\emph{open}).
 The open evaluation is more realistic, but only serves as a lower bound.